MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 ### Contoso platform DevOps

-Contoso will use the enterprise-scale Git repo for infrastructure-as-code (iac) and instantiate their management group and subscription hierarchy using the tenant level Azure Resource Manager template deployment examples provided within the enterprise-scale repo.
-This repository is used for bootstrapping and managing their entire platform and hence will require access permissions for service principle at a tenant root scope.
-To simplify RBAC and management of client secrets for service principles, Contoso will use a single service principle scoped at the tenant root scope which will have access to all resources inside a tenant.
-This account is the highest privilege account and no user will have direct access to the secrets of this service account.
+Contoso will use the enterprise-scale Git repo for infrastructure-as-code (IAC) and instantiate their management group and subscription hierarchy using the tenant-level Azure Resource Manager template deployment examples provided within the enterprise-scale repo.
+This repo is used for bootstrapping and managing their entire platform and will require access permissions for the service principal at a tenant-root scope.
+To simplify RBAC and managing Service Principal secrets, Contoso will use one Service Principal that will be scoped at the tenant-root scope and will have access to all resources inside the tenant.
+This account is the highest-privileged account, and no user will have direct access to its secrets.

 **Initialization**

-Before starting the enterprise-scale journey, Contoso will discover existing configuration in Azure that can serve as a platform baseline.
-The consequence of not discovering the existing environment will be no reference point to rollback or roll-forward after a deployment.
-Initialization is also important since it can provide a crucial on-ramp path to infrastructure as code and allow transitioning without starting all-over.
+Before starting the enterprise-scale journey, Contoso will discover Azure configurations that can serve as a platform baseline.
+The consequence of not discovering the existing environment is not having a reference point to roll back or forward after a deployment.
+Initialization is also key since it can provide a crucial on-ramp path to IAC and allow transitioning without starting over.
 For the purpose of initialization, the following resources are considered within the scope of the overall Azure platform.
-This will initialize an empty Git repo with the current configuration establish a baseline configuration encompassing following:
+This will initialize an empty Git repo with the current configuration and establish a baseline configuration that encompasses the following:

 - Management group hierarchy and subscription organization
-  - Resourcetypes:
+  - Resource types:
     - Microsoft.management/managementgroups
     - Microsoft.management/managementgroups/subscriptions
     - Microsoft.subscription/subscriptions
 - Policy definition and policy assignment for governance
-  - Resourcetypes:
+  - Resource types:
     - Microsoft.authorization/policydefinitions
     - Microsoft.authorization/policyassignments
 - Role definition and role assignment
-  - Resourcetypes:
+  - Resource types:
     - Microsoft.authorization/roledefinitions
     - Microsoft.authorization/roleassignments